 Do something good for your body.
-Sip a mug of power-packed, healing Turmeric Broth, loaded with nutrients from veggies, garlic, ginger, and that magical anti-inflammatory yellow spice – turmeric.
+Sip a mug of power-packed, healing Turmeric Broth, loaded with nutrients from veggies, garlic, ginger, and that magical anti-inflammatory yellow spice - turmeric.
+(Skip to recipe.)

 I don't know if it's just me, or if it's this time of year, or maybe it's that darn aging thing, but I am feeling creaky and sore lately.
 My niggling, torn rotator cuff has flared up again, a long-ago sprained ankle has come out of hiding to give me grief, and my neck seems to be permanently stiff and sore lately (bad computer posture, methinks).

 My shoulder has been so painful I haven't been able to go to yoga for the last few months, and that is adding to the problem I'm sure.
 Along with the stiffness, I'm feeling antsy from lack of movement.